 Being at a startup means erasing "not my job" from your vocabulary.
-I built tools that cut our claim processing time from days to minutes, patched our forked C++ wallet to address vulnerabilities, and other technical work.
-But I also wrote pitch decks, answered customer service tickets, managed our community, developed the long-term strategy, and managed and mentored a team of 6 to implement it.
+I wrote smart contracts and built tools to migrate to a new blockchain, built tools that cut our claim processing time from days to minutes, and other technical work.
+But I also wrote pitch decks, answered customer service tickets, managed our community, developed the long-term strategy, and managed and mentored a team to implement it.

 We've incentivized 12 terawatt-hours of solar energy - enough to power a million US homes for a year - across 72 countries since 2014.
 We've joined IRENA, partnered with the UN, and are incorporated into the dashboard of the world's largest inverter manufacturer.
 And we're just getting started.

 Makeshift's beat was the informal economy: prosthetics formed from milk jug plastic, Nigeria's booming movie industry, and bicycle-powered farm equipment.
 The stories focused on individuals and their creative solutions to problems, usually in resource-constrained environments, and every quarter a beautifully printed issue with 90+ pages of new ones showed up on subscribers' doorsteps.

 Faced with resource constraints of our own, we added onto the core magazine product in as many directions as we could: one founder and I taught design classes at the School of Visual Arts and other venues and designed an award-winning course pack for UPenn, while other team members pursued video production and syndication partnerships – all without a physical office.